 Writing Systems and Epigraphy

-Unveiling the Significance of Hieroglyphs in Funerary Contexts of Ancient Civilizations
+The Significance of Hieroglyphs in Funerary Contexts of Ancient Egypt

 Exploring Sumerian Mathematical and Scientific Texts in Ancient Civilizations

-The Significance of Script in Religious Rituals within Ancient Civilizations
+The Significance of Script in Religious Rituals Across Ancient Civilizations

 The Role of Script in Shaping Identity and Power in Ancient Civilizations